Zadar: City government

 The current mayor of Zadar is Branko Dukić (HDZ).
 He was elected for a second term on local elections held on 21 May 2021.
 The City Council is composed of 27 representatives.

 Mayoral election

 The City Council is composed of 27 representatives from the following political parties:

-Population
+Minority councils and representatives

+Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
+At the 2023 Croatian national minorities councils and representatives elections Albanians, Bosniaks and Serbs of Croatia fulfilled legal requirements to each elect their own 15 members minority councils of the City of Zadar while Slovenes of Croatia elected their individual representative.